Birmingham City: Harry Redknapp named manager after Gianfranco Zola's resignation

 'I'm not going to turn them into Real Madrid'

-Redknapp, who will be assisted by former Bristol City boss Steve Cotterill, said: "I got a phone call last night at 7pm from the people at Birmingham.
+Redknapp will be assisted by former Bristol City boss Steve Cotterill, who previously worked with him at QPR.

+"I got a phone call last night at 7pm from the people at Birmingham," he said.

 "I drove to London and had a 10-15-minute meeting with them and said: 'I'll come and do it.'